Colonial ghosts haunt Belgium as Africa museum eyes change

 "We will be very critical, but what we want to do is provide the elements to the visitor so that he can make up his own mind.
 There are a lot of good things that happened too.

-"What was realized in terms of infrastructure, roads, airports, ports, education, health facilities, research, is really quite incredible," he said.
+"What was realised in terms of infrastructure, roads, airports, ports, education, health facilities, research, is really quite incredible," he said.

 Some people reject that position outright.
 Belgium left just a few dozen Congolese university graduates and an economy built chiefly to supply Belgium with raw materials.
 Even today, there is just 2,000 km (1,250 miles) of paved road in a nation the size of Western Europe.